 The colleges of the National University of Ireland require a pass in a third language for entry into a large number of their courses.
 These colleges are NUI Maynooth, Dublin, Galway and Cork, and a range of associated constituent colleges, all of which are listed on the NUI website at nui.ie In recent years NUI colleges have dropped their third language requirement for engineering and science programmes.
 UCD has also dropped it for their agricultural programmes.
 Nursing at NUI colleges never required a third language.
-A third language must be included for arts, human sciences, law, social science, commerce, medicine and health sciences and some other degrees.
 A third language is also a requirement for entry into the cadetship in the army or air corps.

 Trinity accepts Irish as a second language requirement.
 UL and DCU and the Institutes of Technology do not require a continental language for entry purposes to most of their courses, apart from those which involve the study of such a language.

 WHAT’S THE EASIEST SUBJECT IN THE LEAVING CERT AND WHAT’S THE HARDEST?

 No Leaving Cert subject is easy, but studying something you are really interested in will make it seem easier and as a result you will probably get higher marks in it.
 If you dislike a subject, you will have to work harder to achieve a good grade, and your motivation would need to be strong.

 WHAT COMBINATIONS OF SUBJECTS WORK?

 You should attempt to select a balanced range of subjects that will leave your further and higher education options open for as long as possible.
 Most students study Irish (unless exempted), English and Maths.
 A large majority of students also study a continental language, or for those students coming originally from outside the EU, a native language approved by the State Examination Commission.